fracpete/weka-virtualenv/docs/maven.md

-Add the following dependency to you `pom.xml`:
+Add the following dependency to your `pom.xml`:
 ```xml
   <dependency>
     <groupId>com.github.fracpete</groupId>